-"Now while Paul waited for them at Athens, his spirit was stirred in him, when he saw the city wholly given to idolatry.
-Therefore disputed he in the synagogue with the Jews, and with the devout persons, and in the market daily with them that met with him.
-Then certain philosophers of the Epicureans, and of the Stoicks, encountered him, And some said, What will this babbler say? other some, He seemeth to be a setter forth of strange gods: because he preached unto them Jesus, and the resurrection, And they took him, and brought him unto Areopagus, saying, May we know what this new doctrine, whereof thou speakest, is?
-For thou bringest certain strange things to our ears: we would know therefore what these things mean.
-(For all the Athenians and strangers which were there spent their time in nothing else, but either to tell, or to hear some new thing).
-Then Paul stood in the midst of Mars' hill, and said, Ye men of Athens, I perceive that in all things ye are too superstitious, I found an altar with this inscription, TO THE UNKNOWN GOD.
-Whom therefore ye ignorantly worship, him declare I unto you.
-God that made the world and all things therein, seeing that he is Lord of heaven and earth, dwelleth not in temples made with hands; Neither is worshipped with men's hands, as though he needed any thing, seeing he giveth to all life, and breath, and all things; And hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation; That they should seek the Lord, if haply they might feel after him, and find him, though he be not far from every one of us: For in him we live, and move, and have our being; as certain also of your own poets have said.
-For we are also his offspring.
-For as much then as we are the offspring of God, we ought not to think that the God-head is like unto gold, or silver; or stone, graven by art and man's device.
-And the times of this ignorance God winked at; but now commandeth all men every where to repent: Because he hath appointed a day, in the which he will judge the world in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead."
-(Acts 17: 16-31).
+"Now while Paul waited for them at Athens, his spirit was provoked within him when he saw that the city was given over to idols.
+Therefore he reasoned in the synagogue with the Jews and with the Gentile worshipers, and in the marketplace daily with those who happened to be there.
+Then certain Epicurean and Stoic philosophers encountered him.
+And some said, "What does this babbler want to say?"
+Others said, "He seems to be a proclaimer of foreign gods," because he preached to them Jesus and the resurrection.
+And they took him and brought him to the Areopagus, saying, "May we know what this new doctrine is of which you speak?
+For you are bringing some strange things to our ears.
+Therefore we want to know what these things mean."
+For all the Athenians and the foreigners who were there spent their time in nothing else but either to tell or to hear some new thing.
+Then Paul stood in the midst of the Areopagus and said, "Men of Athens, I perceive that in all things you are very religious; for as I was passing through and considering the objects of your worship, I even found an altar with this inscription: TO THE UNKNOWN GOD.
+Therefore, the One whom you worship without knowing, Him I proclaim to you: God, who made the world and everything in it, since He is Lord of heaven and earth, does not dwell in temples made with hands.
+Nor is He worshiped with men's hands, as though He needed anything, since He gives to all life, breath, and all things.
+And He has made from one blood every nation of men to dwell on all the face of the earth, and has determined their preappointed times and the boundaries of their dwellings, so that they should seek the Lord, in the hope that they might grope for Him and find Him, though He is not far from each one of us; for in Him we live and move and have our being, as also some of your own poets have said, "For we are also His offspring?
+Therefore, since we are the offspring of God, we ought not to think that the Divine Nature is like gold or silver or stone, something shaped by art and man's devising.
+Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent, because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained.
+He has given assurance of this to all by raising Him from the dead" (Acts 17:16-31).

 Now you will observe that Paul encountered idolatrous worship in Athens.
 He denounces it by showing that it is being done in ignorance, and then he proceeds to preach to them of the true and living God.

-Why were they worshipping idols?
+Why were they worshiping idols?
 Why would anyone bow to idols?
 An idol is that which is made out of stone, wood or metal, but it is lifeless and spiritless.
 It can not see, hear, smell, speak, move, think, or bless.
-Even where such an object is supposedly representative of something else or of some individual, it is the idol that ultimately comes to be looked upon as being "god".
+Even where such an object is supposedly representative of something else or of some individual, it is the idol that ultimately comes to be looked upon as being "god."